Developers' Perspectives on Software Licensing: Current Practices, Challenges, and Tools

 Similarly, \iresp{7} sought a tool to highlight the differences between licenses: ``$\dots$ I would like to have something to compare licenses.
 Because I think that there are some overlaps between some licenses, and sometimes it's hard to see the borders of the license.''

 Beyond this, some interviewees expressed a need for tooling support for some of the more difficult compliance tasks, as defined in \Cref{fig:task_difficulty}.
-For example, \iresp{7} noted that they did not know of any tools for verifying license compliance.
+For example, \iresp{7} noted that they did not know of any tools to verify license compliance.